Effect of road bendiness on traffic crashes

 Binary logistic regression models were developed for both the rural and urban situations to predict the probability of a crash occurring on a section of road with certain bendiness characteristics.
 The urban model developed did not have a significant goodness-of-fit and so was not discussed further in this paper.
 It was found that rural roads with numerous but consistent bends were safer than completely straight roads or large individual curves, which indicates that bendiness is a protective quality as long as design consistency is maintained.

-This paper and the presentation are available on the Transportation Conference website.
+Links to the paper and the presentation are available here.